-▶︎ Rocks is screening in UK cinemas.
+▶︎ Rocks is screening in UK cinemas and on Netflix.

 In an early scene in Rocks, a quietly yet intensely gritty film co-written by Theresa Ikoko and Claire Wilson, and directed by Sarah Gavron, adolescent girls are making videos of themselves, singing and cheering, as they overlook the city.
 In the distance looms London’s financial district.
 Its reflective glass towers set the tone for the girls soon finding themselves in a classroom, where their easy banter and camaraderie give way to being lectured about picking optional courses, a step towards choosing a career.